 APPLICATION DEADLINE HAS BEEN EXTENDED TO MAY 3RD!

 Letters of Recommendation may be sent under separate cover with the subject line of "RECOMMENDATION FOR <<your name>>"

 Elm Shakespeare Company

 New Haven, CT 06515

-Once we receive your application, we will schedule you for an interview or audition between 5PM - 7PM on Thursday, April 25.
+Once we receive your application, we will schedule you for an interview or audition between 9AM-1PM on Saturday, May 4th.

 Auditions will consist of a group class and then individual monologue presentations.
 Actors should prepare 10 verse lines of a Shakespeare monologue.